VisualEditor: Opposition

 Some editors expressed concerns about the rollout and bugs, with the German Wikipedia community deciding to use an opt-in model instead of an opt-out one in 2013.
 Irish Wikipedia administrator Oliver Moran, echoing concerns of other editors, said that users may feel belittled by the implication that "certain people" are confused by wiki markup and therefore need the VisualEditor, comparing the learning of wikitext favorably to Twitter's hashtag and @ (at sign) mention syntax.

 Three months after the rollout of the VisualEditor to the English Wikipedia, The Daily Dot reported that the Wikimedia Foundation had experienced backlash from long-time editors who deemed the editor "buggy and untested".
 Following discourse between the community and the foundation, Wikipedia administrator Kww overrode the foundation's rollout, making it opt-in, instead of opt-out.
 The Foundation did not revert the change, instead committing to further improving VisualEditor.

 Support

 Softpedia ran an article titled "Wikipedia's New VisualEditor Is the Best Update in Years and You Can Make It Better".
 The Register said that the update brings the foundation "a little closer to its goal of making it easier for anyone to create and edit Wikipedia articles."
+Engadget reported that editors had been "dropping like flies" given the complexity of wiki markup before VisualEditor.

 Research results

 Aaron Halfaker, a research scientist at the Wikimedia Foundation, ran a controlled study on the effects of VisualEditor in May 2015.
 The study found that VisualEditor did not increase editor productivity, however reducing the burden upon existing editors.
 Editing took 18 seconds longer with VisualEditor before hitting save, and new editors were less likely to save their work.
 Halfaker however did ascribe these negative results as from editors testing the new system, not any real struggle.
-A previous June 2013 controlled test — when VisualEditor was less mature — showed similar neutral and negative results.
+A previous June 2013 controlled test—when VisualEditor was less mature—showed similar neutral and negative results.